in4lio/yupp/doc/python.md

     pip install yupp

-Thereafter, in order to Python have called **yupp** before running the source code, you must start the source file with the definition of `yupp` encoding:
+Now, in order to Python have called **yupp** before running your source code, you must start the source file with the declaration of `yupp` encoding:

     # coding: yupp

+or with `yupp` encoding followed by a character encoding:

+    # coding: yupp.<encoding name>

 **yupp** performs the macro-expansion of our source code and thus generates the pure Python source code at the initial stage of the first run.
 Every next run if our source